chinamike65/hugo-tuolesi/content/book3/book3en.md

 The ten virtues must be completely pure, so that in the next life one can obtain a precious human body of freedom and endowments.
 From this alone, one can see how difficult it is to obtain a precious human body of freedom and endowments.

-(2) In order to attain the precious human body of freedom and endowments by practicing generosity and other six degrees, in addition to the purity of the virtues, one must also practice the six perfections.
+##### (2) In order to attain the precious human body of freedom and endowments by practicing generosity and six perfections

+In addition to the purity of the virtues, one must also practice the six perfections.

-The Six Paramitas are also known as the Six Degrees.
-If you do not cultivate the Six Degrees, you will only obtain an ordinary human body.
-Only by practicing the Six Degrees can you obtain a precious human body that is capable, suitable for practice, and possesses various endowmments.
+The Six Paramitas are also known as the Six Perfections.
+If you do not cultivate the Six Perfections, you will only obtain an ordinary human body.
+Only by practicing the Six Perfections can you obtain a precious human body that is capable, suitable for practice, and possesses various endowmments.

-Even if you can't cultivate all the six perfections, you must at least cultivate generosity, patience, meditation, and pwisdomrajna among the six degrees.
+Even if you can't cultivate all of the six perfections, you must at least cultivate generosity, patience, meditation, and wisdom among the six degrees.

 Giving includes Dharma Giving, Wealth Giving, and Fearless Giving.